ST10158643/Part1/README.md

 4. Recipe Modification: Users now have the ability to make modifications to all stored recipes.
 They can update the recipe name, ingredients, quantities, food groupings, calorie counts, or any other details as needed.
 This feature allows users to refine their recipes over time and adapt them to their evolving preferences.
 5. View All Option: The app includes a "Display All" option that displays all stored recipes in alphabetical order.
 This makes it convenient for users to browse through their recipe collection and quickly locate specific recipes based on their names.
 These updates significantly enhance the versatility and usability of the Recipe app, providing users with more control over their recipe management and enabling them to create, store, and modify recipes according to their individual preferences and dietary requirements.
+6. The application has been updated with a sleek and intuitive Graphical User Interface (GUI) developed using Windows Presentation Foundation (WPF)
+7.  the application allows you to effortlessly filter the list of recipes by the name of an ingredient, specific food group and by a set a maximum number of calories to help you find recipes that fit the users dietary preferences.

 ## Review From Feedback
 Feedback: After the user chose no on clear option , handle the exception.
 Code must not crush